tlwilliams895/lchs/src/chapters/booleans-and-conditionals/logical-operators.rst

 ..
 Answer = a

+.. todo: Add more CC questions for logical operators.

-   TODO: Add more CC questions.
+**TODO: Add more CC questions.**